basileazh/ezazml/README.md

 you can use this package in your CICD process for production deployment.
 An example of CICD pipeline is provided in the XXXXXX folder

-##### TODO: Add CICD example and describe here how to build one's.
-Using a public Docker image (from this repo) ?
-Using commands ?

 ## Development

 To contribute to this project, you can follow the following steps: